Step 27 – Deceased Estate Administration Guide

 Process – OnlineThe Probate Online Advertising System of the Supreme Court of VIC allows you to complete and submit your Request for Notice of Making a Grant.
 The application to the Supreme Court of VIC for Grant of Probate or Letters of Administration can only be made after 15 days after the date when the Notice of Intended Application was published.

-To use the online system, click here and select for which type of application you are advertising for.
+To use the online system, click here and select which type of application you are advertising for.

 For support with the Probate Online Advertising system you can call 03 9603 9296 or email: poas@supcourt.vic.gov.au.